patchlevel/event-sourcing/docs/pages/event_bus.md

 ```

 You don't have to create the message yourself,
-it is automatically created in the aggregate
-and automatically fetched, saved and dispatched from the repository.
+it is automatically created, saved and dispatched in the repository.

 ## Default event bus